CantaoSu/DysarthricASR-FineTuning-by-Different-Datasets/README.md

 optional arguments:
   -h, --help            show this help message and exit -f TEST_FILEPATH, --test_filepath TEST_FILEPATH
-                        It can be either the path to your audio file (.wav, .mp3) or a text file (.txt) containing a list of audio file paths.
+                        It can be either the path to audio files (.wav, .mp3) or a text file (.txt) containing a list of audio file paths.
   -s HUGGINGFACE_FOLDER, --huggingface_folder HUGGINGFACE_FOLDER
-                        The folder where you stored the huggingface files.
+                        The folder where the huggingface files are stored.
 Check the <local_dir> argument of [huggingface.args] in config.toml.
 Default
                         value: "huggingface-hub".
   -m MODEL_PATH, --model_path MODEL_PATH
                         Path to the model (.tar file) in saved/<project_name>/checkpoints.
 If not provided, default uses the pytorch_model.bin in the
                         <HUGGINGFACE_FOLDER>
   -d DEVICE_ID, --device_id DEVICE_ID
-                        The device you want to test your model on if CUDA is available.
-Otherwise, CPU is used.
                         Default value: 0
 ```

 Transcribe an audio file: